 If you get paid by e-Transfer, enable Autodeposit so payments go straight into your account.
 This eliminates the risk of transfers expiring and means you do not need to answer a security question for each payment.

 - Upgrade to a business account.
-RBC business accounts support up to $25,000 per transaction, which is the most effective long-term solution if you regularly send large payments.
+RBC business accounts support up to $25,000 per transaction with higher daily caps.
+If you regularly send over $10,000, this is the most direct fix.

-Note that you cannot change your e-Transfer limit through RBC Online Banking.
+You also cannot raise the limit through RBC Online Banking.
 The online settings only let you adjust ATM and in-store purchase limits, not e-Transfer limits.

 RBC Interac e-Transfer Not Working